 - Night splints

-This is a little more invasive since it requires harvesting your own bone marrow from your hip or heel bone.
-Bone marrow has progenitor cells which in theory can help form new healthy tissue in areas of damage.
+- BMAC (bone marrow aspirate concentrate).
+This is a little more invasive than PRP, since it requires harvesting your own bone marrow from your hip or heel bone.
+Bone marrow has progenitor cells which (in theory) can help form new, healthy tissue in areas of damage.

-- Amniotic/placental stem cell allografts
+- Amniotic/placental stem cell allografts.

-- Naturopathic/Homeopathic preparations, usually containing Arnica.
+- Naturopathic/Homeopathic preparations (usually containing Arnica).

+- Alcohol injections.
 This is highly successful when there is a neuritis component, particularly in cases with pain around the "rim" of the heel.

 Other surgical techniques include:

-- EPF or endoscopic plantar fasciotomy.
+- EPF (endoscopic plantar fasciotomy)

-Foot orthotics may be helpful in preventing re-occurrence since they directly address the mechanical causes.
-Good nutrition, exercise, and maintaining proper weight are essential.
-Appropriate, well-fitting shoes are certainly beneficial.
+Foot orthotics may be helpful in preventing reoccurrence (since they directly address the mechanical causes).
+Good nutrition, exercise, and maintaining proper weight are essential for optimal recovery and reducing the risk of recurrence.
+Appropriate, properly fitting shoes are certainly beneficial, as well.